Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Introduction

-MMT is routinely modeled using the ClayFF force-field, developed by Randall T. Cygan and collaborators \cite{cygan2004molecular}.
+ClayFF has been widely used in the literature for the atomistic simulations of clays and other mineral structures.
+Of particular interest for the present study, MMT is routinely modeled using the ClayFF force-field, developed by Randall T. Cygan and collaborators \cite{cygan2004molecular}.
 This force-field is based on electrostatic and Lennard-Jones pair interactions and will be elaborated upon in the method section.
 For example, Ho \textit{et al.} \cite{ho2019revealing} used a modified ClayFF force-field, as discussed later, to explore the impact of hydroxyl edges on Na-MMT hydration.
 Hydroxyl groups hindered the entry of the initial water layer (1-W) to the interlayer.
 The study indicated an alignment of the 0-W state at 9.85 Å, consistent with XRD results for dry MMT (9.6-9.8 Å) \cite{honorio2017hydration}.
-The study excluded hydrogen bonds between hydroxyl layers to assess their impact on 0-W-1-W barrier energy.
-Preserving hydrogen bonds led to higher barrier energy, suggesting their role as gatekeepers for water entry between interlayers.
-Sun \textit{et al.} \cite{sun2015estimation} used a clayFF-based model to explore swelling pressure in semi-periodic Na-MMT sheets in various solutions; swelling pressure increased exponentially with dry density, regardless of the solution, with the highest swelling pressure observed in pure water.
+The study clarified the role of hydrogen bonds between hydroxyl layers as gatekeepers for water entry between interlayers.
+Sun \textit{et al.} \cite{sun2015estimation} used a ClayFF-based model to explore swelling pressure in semi-periodic Na-MMT sheets in various solutions; swelling pressure increased exponentially with dry density, regardless of the solution, with the highest swelling pressure observed in pure water.
 In another MD-based study, Akinwunmi \textit{et al.} \cite{akinwunmi2020swelling} examined the swelling characteristics of periodic Ca-MMT sheets and periodic Na-MMT sheets in pure water.
-According to the MD simulations, at low to moderate dry densities, Ca-MMT’s swelling pressure was lesser than Na-MMT’s.
+According to the MD simulations, at low to moderate dry densities, Ca-MMT’s swelling pressure was lower than Na-MMT’s.
 At high dry density, Ca-MMT exerted greater swelling pressure than Na-MMT \cite{akinwunmi2020molecular}.